 The quickest way to make a cheap one way flight more expensive is to miss your flight.
 The small price of travel insurance will give you peace of mind for if something goes wrong – you get sick, injured, lose luggage or miss a flight.
-I recommend World Nomads (US) and Travel Insurance Direct (Australia).
+Options worth considering: World Nomads (US), Travel Insurance Direct (Australia).

 26. Hidden City tickets

 “Hidden city tickets” (also called “throw-away ticketing”) works is by discarding a portion of a flight that you don’t need in order to score a lower price.
 For example, if you want to get from New York to Chicago, but find out it’s cheaper to fly to San Francisco with a connecting flight in Chicago, you simply don’t get onto the connecting flight on purpose.
 Why don’t airlines just make more sensible pricing?
 It’s a long and complicated story.